xhonorate/firebase-test/zzz - notes.md

 User actions happen INSTANTLY! push to db, then useEffect to render walking animations or w/e, but damage or w/e can be calculated instantly

 resources: wood, stone, iron, food

+Could probably convert tiles into an array of Classes with various functions on update of rtdb, check which tiles actually need to update, then update tiles array which gets passed to stuff

+Merged drei for models?

+Fog of war